 How will Victoria Plum be contributing?

 As well as colleague initiatives, including tree planting to celebrate birthdays, weddings and births, we will also do the same for customers like you.
-Pick an Eco-Delivery slot or order a free catalogue and we'll make a further contribution to JUST ONE Tree.
+Pick an Eco-Delivery slot and we'll make a further contribution to JUST ONE Tree.

 What do JUST ONE Tree do?